ptmt/ptmt.github.com/_posts/2015-01-26-facebook-flow-on-server-and-client.md

 npm install flow-bin -g
 ```

-There are tons of ways to do this.
-Either install as OPAM package, download binaries from the official site, or install it via brew as follows:
+There are other ways to install Flow.
+Install it as an OPAM package, download binaries from the official site, or install it via brew as follows:

 ```
 brew install flow
 ```

-I am also working on [tryflow](https://github.com/ptmt/tryflow) (**UPDATE: it's obsolete**).
+I am also working on [tryflow](https://github.com/ptmt/tryflow) (**UPDATE: it's obsolete after a few years since you now have https://flow.org/try**).
 I hope to get to a place where it is possible to play with Flow and see it in action.

-However, when you decide to use Flow on a really huge project, you need to build it from [flow git repository](https://github.com/facebook/flow) to be able to change a source code.
+However, when you decide to use Flow on a really huge project, you may need to build it from [flow git repository](https://github.com/facebook/flow) to be able to change a source code.

 The first example is simple yet very exciting.
 Consider you have a function like this: